-All new development must meet applicable requirements of most current adopted version of the California Code of Regulations, Title 24, and Yuba County Ordinance Code Title X, which includes, but is not limited to: Building, Plumbing, Electrical, Mechanical, Accessibility and fire code requirements.
+All new/proposed buildings and structures shall obtain a building permit prior to construction.
+All new/proposed development must meet applicable requirements of most current adopted version of the California Code of Regulations, Title 24, and Yuba County Ordinance Code Title X, which includes, but is not limited to: Building, Plumbing, Electrical, Mechanical, Accessibility and Fire Code requirements.